Velimir Mihailo Teodorović: Velimirianum

 He is the only member of the Obrenović family to donate his property to Serbia.
 According to the will from 1889, he appointed the Kingdom of Serbia as the sole heir of all his movable and immovable property.
 The will was supplemented in 1893, according to which he left a legacy to his half-sister Teresa Schuster, in the form of a sum that was to be paid to her for life in German marks, which was done until 1944.
-According to his wishes, his property was to be separated from the state property, as an endowment, under the name Velimirianum,with the aim of helping the development of science, art, trade, industry and crafts.
-For the management of the endowment and the use of its fund, it was determined that the state council be the sole and exclusive executioner.
+According to his wishes, his property was to be separated from the state property, as an endowment, under the name Velimirianum, with the aim of helping the development of science, art, trade, industry and crafts.
+For the management of the endowment and the use of its fund, it was determined that the state council be the sole and exclusive executor.

 Only ten years after his death, the remains of his property could be used in terms of a will.
 In the meantime, there were discussions about the inheritance, which the state had to lead before the Romanian courts, while closer and further descendants of the Obrenović family appeared as possible heirs, who disputed the establishment of the endowment, among them the most persistent were the descendants of Mihailo's sister Petrija, and then Queen Natalia, as the heiress of King Alexander, who asked for a sum of 30,000 ducats with 6% interest.
 The state managed to reach a settlement with all interested heirs at great expense of the endowment, while the property of Negoi in the Dolj district had to be sold in 1904 based on the judgment of the Romanian authorities, of which the State Council received a total of about 1,700,000 dinars. gold, together with arrears of property.